commonstandardsproject/api/README.md

+## What is this?
+API for the Common Standards Project, a database of academic standards from all 50 states, organizations, districts, and school.
+Check out a live API at [http://api.commonstandardsproject.com/](http://api.commonstandardsproject.com/) and read the documentation at [http://commonstandardsproject.com](http://commonstandardsproject.com)

 ## Why?

 State and national standards connect to nearly every part K-12 education.
 In order for modern K12 edtech companies to use these standards in their apps, they need JSON formatted, well organized data.